zamazan4ik/awesome-pgo/README.md

 * Add more information about caveats of each method: PGO, AutoFDO, Bolt, Propeller, more advanced techniques
 * Add more info about LTO and PGO state for packages in different Linux distros
-* Add links to the existing projects how PGO is integrated into them
+* Add more links to the existing projects how PGO is integrated into them
-* ClickHouse shows less improvements on more time-consuming queries.
-Need to be investigated, what is going on there
+* Perform PGO tests for MongoDB